mreza0100/mamzi.net.github.io/pages/universe/god.md

 - Being able to destroy
 - Being able to love
 - Being able to hate
+- Being able to judge
 - Being able to make decisions
-- Being able to be judge
 - Being able to be merciful
 - Being able to know everything
 - Being able to be feel angry, happy, sad and all the other human emotions